-When I saw these cupcakes on Picky Palate, I had to give them a try for St. Patrick’s Day.
-She did her’s a mini cupcakes and I went for regular cupcakes.
+When I saw these lucky green velvet cupcakes on Picky Palate, I had to give them a try for St. Patrick’s Day.
+She did her’s as mini cupcakes and I went for regular cupcakes.
 Her cupcakes had a really vibrant green color because she used green decorating paste.
 I tried them with regular old food coloring.
 I do think if you really want the green color to really pop you ought to get the decorating paste.

 - 1 Box yellow cake mix

 - 1 small box instant vanilla pudding mix

 - 1/2 Cup plain yogurt or sour cream (I used light sour cream)

 - 5–8 drops Green decorating paste (food coloring will work, just won’t be as bright green I used quite a bit of the regular food coloring to get that nice green color)